The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Context

 In many Indigenous cultures of North America, time is not seen as a straight line moving forward without return.
-Rather, it is understood as a living circle, a movement that constantly repeats and transforms itself.
+Instead, it is understood as a living circle, a movement that constantly repeats and transforms.

-The ancients observed the Earth to understand this movement:
+The elders observed the Earth to understand this movement:

 - • The moon that disappears and then returns

-- • The seasons that turn like a Ferris wheel
+- • The seasons that turn like a great wheel

-All of this teaches us that life progresses in cycles.
+All this teaches that life moves in cycles.

 It is in this spirit that an ancient story about understanding the circle of time is told.